newrelic/rpm_contrib/README.md

     require 'rubygems'
     require 'rpm_contrib'

-When you load the rpm_contrib gem, the `newrelic_rpm` gem will also be initialized.
-No need for a separate require statement for `newrelic_rpm`.

 In non-Rails frameworks, it's important that the New Relic Agent gets loaded as late as possible, or that the final initialization hook is called after all other frameworks have loaded: